WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part5/Voltage_Divider_Practicals/index.md

 ---
 layout: ElectronicsTutorial
-title: Voltage Dividers Uses and Practical Considerations
+title: Voltage Divider Practicals
+subtitle: Uses and practical considerations when using voltage dividers.
 ---

+# Common Uses

 Voltage divider circuits have a variety of uses, but for the type of practical circuitry that we're concerned with, they serve two primary functions; reading resistive sensors, and analog level shifting.

-### Reading Resistive Sensors
+## Reading Resistive Sensors

 A non-obvious usage for voltage dividers is for reading resistive sensors.
 Resistive sensors are specialized resistors that have a variable resistance depending on whatever input they're sensing.
 For instance, a photoresistor may have `30kΩ` of resistance in the dark, but only `1kΩ` of resistance in bright sunlight.
 There's no way to measure resistance directly with a Netduino, but if the resistive sensor is put in place of one of the resistors in a voltage divider circuit, the `Vout` voltage can be read, and the sensor's resistance can be calculated based on the known resistance of the other resistor in series:

 ![](../Resistive_Sensor_Lab/Resistive_Sensor_Circuit.svg)

-### Analog Level Shifting
+## Analog Level Shifting

 Another common use of voltage dividers is to adjust, through division, the level of an analong input signal to a lower level.